Updated May 2025

 Can You Have Abnormal Cells After a LEEP Procedure?

 A LEEP procedure is exceptionally effective at removing any abnormal or precancerous cells from your cervix.
-However, depending upon your individual situation, it is possible that abnormal cells will return again, which is why we want to have follow-up appointments and regular cervical cancer screenings with you.
+However, depending upon your individual situation, abnormal cells may return again, which is why we want to have follow-up appointments and regular cervical cancer screenings with you.
 How often will depend upon many factors, including your individual case and your family history.

 What Should I Do After a LEEP Procedure?